Skip to content

 Facts

-HD 140283 is a high-velocity star whose light is blueshifted since the star is moving in our direction.
-Methuselah has been known to astronomers for over a century due to its high proper motion and velocity.
-It travels across the sky so fast that it moves by a full Moon width in only 1,500 years.
 The star’s fast motion across the sky indicates that Methuselah is only visiting our stellar neighbourhood at a speed of 1.3 million kilometres per hour (800,000 mph).
-Like other exceptionally old Population II stars, it hails from the galactic halo.
-Its orbit through the Milky Way plane will eventually take the star back to the Milky Way halo.
+Like many other exceptionally old Population II stars, it hails from the galactic halo.
+Its orbit through the Milky Way plane will eventually take it back to the Milky Way halo.

-HD 140283 is believed to have formed in a dwarf galaxy that was swallowed by the Milky Way more than 12 billion years ago.
+HD 140283 is believed to have formed in a dwarf galaxy that was swallowed by the Milky Way galaxy more than 12 billion years ago.

 Location

 Methuselah lies in the region of the sky between Zeta Ophiuchi in the constellation Ophiuchus and Zubeneschamali, the brightest star in Libra.
-With an apparent magnitude of 7.205, the star requires binoculars to be seen.
+A line drawn from Larawag, one of the bright stars of the Fish Hook of Scorpius, through Acrab in the Scorpion’s claws, points in the direction of Methuselah.

-hd 140283 location,where is methuselah star
+hd 140283 location,where is methuselah star in the sky,how to find methuselah star

 Constellation